Neckbreaker: Gutwrench elevated neckbreaker

 A move in which the attacking wrestler performs a gutwrench and lifts the opponent so that their back rests across one of the wrestler's shoulders.
 The wrestler then reaches forward with both hands and grabs the opponent under the chin.
 At this point, the wrestler would drop down to the mat backwards, causing the opponent to drop from an elevated height and land on the back of their neck.

 Fireman's carry neckbreaker

 Also known as the Ushigoroshi.
 The move sees a wrestler take an opponent across their shoulders in a fireman's carry.
 Once there the wrestler does a fireman's carry slam, extending the knee adjacent to the opponent's face and neck.
-The opponent then lands neck-first across the extended knee, snapping their neck in a similar manner to a shoulder neckbreaker..Used by Hirooki Goto and KENTA.
-AEW superstar Shawn Spears used this move as signature move during his second tenure in the WWE under the name "Tye Dillinger", originally calling this move the "Tye-Breaker".
+The opponent then lands neck-first across the extended knee, snapping their neck in a similar manner to a shoulder neckbreaker.
+Used by Hirooki Goto and KENTA.
+Shawn Spears used this move as signature move during his second tenure in the WWE under the name Tye Dillinger, originally calling this move the Tye-Breaker.
 Former WWE superstar and current AEW superstar Adam Cole has been using this move as well.